jet/equinox/README.md

     # cosmos specifies source overrides (using defaults in step 1 in this instance)
     dotnet run -- -g projector2 cosmos
     ```
-7. Use `propulsion` tool to Run a CosmosDb ChangeFeedProcessor, emitting to a Kafka topic
+7. Use `propulsion` tool to Run a CosmosDB ChangeFeedProcessor, emitting to a Kafka topic

     ```powershell
     $env:PROPULSION_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b